Charles A. Sulzer: Life and career

+Congress

 He was a member of the Alaska Territorial Senate in 1914.
 He presented his credentials as a Democratic delegate-elect to the Sixty-fifth Congress and served from March 4, 1917, to January 7, 1919, when he was succeeded by James Wickersham, who had contested his election.
 He later presented his credentials as a Delegate-elect to the Sixty-sixth Congress and served from March 4, 1919, until his death on April 15, 1919, before the convening of Congress.

+Death and burial

 According to published accounts on April 16, Sulzer took ill in Sulzer and died aboard a boat while en route to a hospital in Ketchikan.
 He was interred in Evergreen Cemetery in Hillside, New Jersey.

+Family

 His brother, William Sulzer, was also a congressman and a governor of New York.